Compose SSO for Amazon Data Sources¶

 When Alation users query data sources in Compose, run table and column profiles, or upload data from the catalog, they need to authenticate against the data source they are working with.

 For all database types, Alation supports basic authentication with the username and password or the access key and secret.
 For some data source types, there are more authentication options.
-For AWS Athena, DynamoDB, and Redshift, Alation supports SSO with a SAML 2.0-compliant IdP and AWS IAM.
+For Amazon Athena, Amazon DynamoDB, and Amazon Redshift, Alation supports SSO with a SAML 2.0-compliant IdP and AWS IAM.

-SSO authentication for AWS data sources goes through AuthService: a component that delegates authentication requests from the Alation application to external authentication systems.
-The chart below shows the authentication flow for AWS sources:
+SSO authentication for Amazon data sources goes through AuthService: a component that delegates authentication requests from the Alation application to external authentication systems.
+The image below shows this authentication flow:

 1 - Alation user begins authentication to access an AWS resource